inclusive-teams/the-inclusive-team-tests/README.md

 ### The Ada Test

-1. Does your ratio of women match your local census polls? <= This is impossible for every software company.
-Sad fact.
-I don't even know enough women programmers to fill a team after 15 years.
+1. Does your ratio of women match your local census polls?
 2. Do women's tenures match non-women?
 3. Do women's salaries match non-women?
 4. Do women write code?